Internships 101

 When you need help managing your workload, hiring an intern can be a low-risk and affordable way to get extra help with the fundamental tasks in your organization.
 But creating a program to hire, train, and manage interns can be time-consuming and confusing.
 What’s the point of hiring an intern if it takes you more work setting up an internship program than they will be able to give you?

 Stop stressing and bookmark this page because it’s everything you need to know about how to set up an internship program.
-This page will give you best practices on planning an internship, hiring the best internship candidates, bringing college students and recent graduates up to speed, managing interns and giving them feedback, plus everything else you need to start getting work done and building a talent pipeline from successful interns.
+This page will give you best practices on planning an internship, hiring the best internship candidates, bringing college students and recent graduates up to speed, managing interns, and giving them feedback, plus everything else you need to start getting work done and building a talent pipeline from successful interns.

 How to start an internship program